 - 2.1.4.3 Requirements for AMSS construction and design, exclusive of the separate steering nozzles and rudder section of the active rudders are outlined in Part VII "Machinery Installations".
-Requirements for AMSS used in the dynamic positioning systems of mobil offshore drilling units shall be fulfilled with consideration for Rules for the Classification and Construction of Mobile Offshore Drilling Units. - 2.1.5 The number of rudder pintles supporting the rudder is not regulated by the Register, except for icebreakers and ships of ice class Arc4 and higher for which this number shall be not less than that given in Table 2.1.5.
+Requirements for AMSS used in the dynamic positioning systems of mobil offshore drilling units shall be fulfilled with consideration for Rules for the Classification and Construction of Mobile Offshore Drilling Units. - 2.1.5 The number of rudder pintles supporting the rudder is not regulated by the Register.
+For icebreakers and ships of ice class Arc4 and higher, the recommended number of rudder pintles is given in Table 2.1.5.